yehezkiel1086/yehezkiel1086/README.md

 # Agent 1086, How Can I Help You?

-🌐 Cyber Security, Computer Networking, Machine Learning, Software Development and DevSecOps.
+🌐 Cyber Security, Computer Networking, AI, Software Development and DevSecOps.

 <table>
   <tbody>